What is the Fast Tract Diet™?

 What do I do if I need individualized help?

-Make an appointment to consult with Dr. Norm via phone or Skype from anywhere in the world.
+Make an appointment to consult with Dr. Norm via phone or Zoom from anywhere in the world.
 For more information, visit the Consultation page.